-- -- Require the Office of Retirement Services (ORS) to provide a form to each new employee hired on or after February 1, 2018, on which the employee could make an election into either a new defined contribution plan (detailed below), or into a new hybrid plan (with different assumptions and cost sharing), and require that form to include an acknowledgment that the employee had received a description of the benefit options. - -- Place all new school employees hired on or after February 1, 2018, into a 401k or 401k-style plan (i.e., a "defined contribution"/DC plan) unless a new employee elected to opt into the new hybrid plan (which would have different employee contributions than the current hybrid plan). - -- Provide that if no option were chosen, the employee would be considered to have selected the DC plan. - -- Provide that the new hybrid plan would have the same pension calculations and benefits as the existing hybrid, along with the same DC component; however, the new hybrid would assume a 6% rate of return on assets supporting the system, change what an employee pays into the system, and include a variable retirement age based on mortality experience (as discussed in more detail below). - -- Place all existing school employees who previously chose the DC option upon employment (which was a choice beginning in September 2012) into the new defined contribution plan, which would provide greater employer contributions. - -- Require the new defined contribution plan to be one in which the employer would deposit 4% of the employee's salary into a 401k or 401k-style plan, and match the employee's contributions, up to another 3% of salary (for a maximum possible employer contribution of 7% of salary, when an employee contributed at least 3%).
-(This is the same structure as the DC plan in place for State employees hired since March 31, 1997.) - -- Beginning with fiscal year 2018-19, prohibit the employer portion of the normal cost and the unfunded actuarial accrued liability (UAAL) contribution rates from declining from one year to the next (i.e., establish a "floor" for the employer's contribution rates as a percentage of payroll). - -- Require the School Aid Fund to reimburse the employer's matching contributions on the first 3% of payroll contributed by the employee into a DC plan. - -- Require the UAAL payment for school districts to be applied to the reporting unit's payroll, which may be adjusted.
-(For all other Michigan Public School Employees' Retirement System (MPSERS) employers, the UAAL would continue to be applied to that employer's payroll, which would not be subject to adjustment.) - -- Require a school district's payroll on which the UAAL rate is applied to be adjusted by the change in the district's current operating expenditures, and require that the adjusted payroll become the basis on which the UAAL contribution rate is determined. - -- Require the actuary to assume a 6% rate of return on investments in the hybrid plan for members first hired on or after February 1, 2018, who opt into the hybrid, and require the approval of the retirement board and director of ORS to change that rate.
+- -- Require the Office of Retirement Services (ORS) to provide a form to each new employee hired on or after February 1, 2018, such that the employee could make an election into either a new defined contribution plan (detailed below), or into a new hybrid plan (with different assumptions and cost sharing), and require that form to include an acknowledgment that the employee has received a description of the benefit options. - -- Place all new school employees hired on or after February 1, 2018, into a 401k or 401k-style plan (i.e., a "defined contribution"/DC plan) unless the new employee elects to opt into the new hybrid plan (which would have different employee contributions than the current hybrid plan); however, the default if no option is chosen would be the DC plan. - -- Provide that the new hybrid plan would have the same pension calculations and benefits as the existing hybrid, along with the same DC component.
+However, the new hybrid would assume a 6% rate of return on assets supporting the system, change what an employee pays into the system, and include a variable retirement age based on mortality experience (see more detail below). - -- Place all existing school employees who previously chose the DC option upon employment (which was a choice beginning in September 2012) into the new defined contribution plan, which would provide greater employer contributions. - -- Require the new defined contribution plan to be one in which the employer would deposit 4% of the employee's salary into a 401k or 401k-style plan, and match the employee's contributions, up to another 3% of salary (for a maximum possible employer contribution of 7% of salary, when an employee contributed at least 3%).
+This is the same structure as the DC plan in place for State employees hired since March 31, 1997. - -- Beginning with fiscal year 2018-19, prohibit the employer portion of the normal cost and the unfunded actuarial accrued liability contribution rates from declining from one year to the next (i.e., establish a 'floor' for the employer's contribution rates as a percentage of payroll). - -- Require the School Aid Fund to reimburse the employer's matching contributions on the first 3% of payroll contributed by the employee into a DC plan. - -- Require the UAAL payment for school districts to be applied to the reporting unit's payroll, which may be adjusted.
+(For all other MPSERS employers, the UAAL would continue to be applied to that employer's payroll, which would not be subject to adjustment.) - -- Require a school district's payroll on which the UAAL rate is applied to be adjusted by the change in the district's current operating expenditures, and require that the adjusted payroll become the basis on which the UAAL contribution rate is determined. - -- Require the actuary to assume a 6% rate of return on investments in the hybrid plan for members first hired on or after February 1, 2018, who opt into the hybrid, and require the approval of the retirement board and director of ORS to change that rate.